 Similarly, Marco won Best New Product: Commercial Equipment Electrical in both Seattle and Budapest for the MIX.
 This volume-controlled hot water dispenser offers three programmable temperatures, meaning you can be sure your baristas are always using the correct temperature for their coffee – without losing time or efficiency.

-It’s particularly useful for those shops also serving specialty tea, where it’s important to use different temperatures for black, red, green, and white leaves (another indicator that specialty coffee is looking at cross-industry offerings).
+It’s particularly useful for those shops also serving specialty tea, where it’s important to use different temperatures for black, green, yellow, and white leaves (another indicator that specialty coffee is looking at cross-industry offerings).

 The Best New Product: Consumer Equipment (Non-Electrical) went to the Cafflano Kompresso, making it a hat trick for the Korean company.
 They won in 2015 for the Cafflano Klassic, an all-in-one coffee maker, and again in 2016 for the Cafflano Kompact, an immersion coffee maker.
 What’s so special about the Kompresso?
 It’s the first handheld espresso maker to create a sustained and consistent 9 bars of pressure.

 Then there’s the Espazzola, a grouphead cleaning tool that offers greater efficacy and efficiency.
 This won Best New Product: Coffee Accessories.

 In other words, third wave coffee may be expanding its definition, but innovation and quality remain priorities.

 The Cafflano Kompresso won Best New Product: Consumer Equipment (Non-Electrical).
 Credit: The Roasting House